pointybeard/cron/README.md

 3. Create a folder called 'cron' inside `/manifest`.
 Ensure that it is writable by PHP

-2. Enable it by selecting the "Cron", choose Enable from the with-selected menu, then click Apply.
+2. Enable it by selecting "Cron", choose Enable from the `with-selected` menu, then click Apply.

-3. (Optiona) Create a crontab entry (crontab -e) that executes the command "symphony -t XXX -e cron -c runTasks"
+3. (Optional) Create a crontab entry (crontab -e) that executes the command "symphony -t XXX -e cron -c runTasks"

 ##Usage